ttopper/CPSC128/docs/M12_Testing_and_Documentation/04-uml-class-diagram-visual-syntax.md

 The visual syntax that UML class diagrams use to show classes' attributes, methods, and is-a or has-a relationships is fairly straightforward.
-Each class is represented by a three part rectangular box.
+Each class is represented by a three-part rectangular box.
 The top portion is used for the class name.
 The middle portion lists the attributes and their types.
 The bottom portion lists the methods, the types of arguments they expect, and the type of value they